Boruto Uzumaki: Reception

-Critical

 Critical reception to Boruto's character has been generally mixed.
-Upon first seeing him Ramsey Isler from IGN found him too similar to his father.
 While comparing Boruto's traits to main characters often seen in other manga series, McNulty felt that Boruto's growth across the anime series helped to make him more likable.
 On the other hand, Andy Hanley from UK Anime Network said despite his similar design and actions to his father Naruto, Boruto is not like him and has a different personality.
 Amy McNulty from Anime News Network and Hanley enjoyed Boruto's relationship with his father Naruto due to the differences in their childhoods and how that becomes the focus of the film Boruto: Naruto the Movie.
 McNulty also liked how Boruto develops as he became afraid of his father's fate during an attack from the antagonist.
 Richard Eisenbeis from Kotaku was critical to Boruto's development, as he felt that his bond with his father at the end of the Boruto film was unthinkable and weak.
-In a review from the manga, Nick Smith from ICv2 found Boruto as the weak part of the series due to his personality that contrasted the Naruto in the original Naruto series.
 Alexandria Hill from Otaku USA enjoyed Boruto's fight against the film's villain, Momoshiki, and his team-up with Naruto and Sasuke.
-Chris Zimmerman from DVD Talk noted how the writers fairly conceived Boruto's poor relationship with his father and how it improves during the climax of the film.
 Leroy Douresseaux liked how Boruto's character has already started development by the second volume of the series.
-For the anime, Beveridge remarked Boruto's characterization which he felt was superior to the one from the manga.
+For the TV anime, Beveridge remarked Boruto's characterization which he felt was superior to the one from the manga.

-Critics still enjoyed Boruto's growth, comparing his initial childish act to a more mature teenager with notable idealism.
-McNulty expressed joy in how the viewer of the Boruto anime gets to see Boruto's days in the ninja academy which Naruto briefly showed and how Boruto does not have the same behavior as his father when being a child.
 Anime Now felt Boruto's first enemies were more lighthearted than his predecessors.
-Thais Valdivia from Hobby Consolas stated that while viewers of the film may initially dislike Boruto's personality, his character arc helps to make him more appealing adding his fight alongside Naruto and Sasuke as one of the highlights.
+Viz Media senior director Kevin Hamric noted that while he initially displays a lazy demeanor, Boruto seeks to fight and surpass his father.
+Melina Dargis liked how Boruto realizes his father's goals and joins Sasuke and the Kages in order to save Naruto.
+Additionally, Dargis noted Boruto's early strained relationship with his father as well as his use of technology to fight might reflect on modern audiences who might understand his character more as a result.
+Rebecca Silverman from Anime News Network praised how the writers manage to develop Boruto's angst without coming across as "teen whining" and how Sasuke Uchiha decides to train him upon seeing his similarities with his father.